-Over the past year Living Streets Scotland has been working on a project in four communities across Scotland, supporting communities and local authorities to introduce 20mph areas.
+Living Streets Scotland has been working on a project across Scottish neighbourhoods, supporting communities and local authorities to introduce 20mph areas.

 © Andy Carlin / Cycle Walk Vote

-To help those working on 20mph in the future to think about how they introduce 20mph, who they need to involve and the issues they need to consider, we’ve developed a toolkit.
+We’ve developed a toolkit to help those working on 20mph to think about how they introduce it, who they need to involve and the issues they need to consider.

-We looked at the current practice in introducing 20mph in Scotland, and what it tells us about the action needed to successfully implement a lower speed limit.
+We looked at the current practice of introducing 20mph in Scotland, and what it tells us about the action needed to successfully implement a lower speed limit.

-Read about what we learned from working with five communities in Scotland to help them secure lower speed streets, including lessons for other areas and future projects.
+Read about what we learned from working with five Scottish communities to help them secure lower speed streets, including lessons for other areas and future projects.

 The chances of a pedestrian dying as a result of being struck by a motor vehicle decreases hugely at slower speed.